oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 If you are running the sample from a machine that is remote to the Kubernetes cluster where the domain will be running, you need to push the new image to a registry that is local to the cluster.
 In this case, you need to do the following:
 * Set the `image` property in the inputs file to the target image name (including the tag if needed).
 * Run the `create-domain.sh` script without the `-e` option.
-* Push the generated image domain-home-in-image-wdti:lastest (or domain-home-in-image-wlst:latest) to the target image name.
+* Push the generated image domain-home-in-image-wdt:lastest (or domain-home-in-image-wlst:latest) to the target image name.
 * Run the following command to create the domain.

 ```